A female with long hair and a helix piercing with a black hoop in it.

 A helix piercing can be a fantastic accessory, as long as you’ve got the patience to wait for it to heal.
 You see, unlike an earlobe piercing, which takes about six weeks to heal, a helix piercing is different.
 Helix piercings can take up to 6 to 9 months to heal completely.
 But don’t worry, it’s not all bad news.

 During the healing time of your helix ear piercing, you get to show off your new piercing while also showing off your patience and determination.
-You'll learn how to handle the awkward dance of trying not to mess up your new accessory while trying to keep it clean and safe.
-And once it's all healed, you'll have a stylish accessory that will make all your friends want to get one too.
+You’ll learn how to handle the awkward dance of trying not to mess up your new accessory while trying to keep it clean and safe.
+And once it’s all healed, you’ll have a stylish accessory that will make all your friends want to get one too.
 So invest in a good piercing care routine, avoid any painful incidents, and just wait it out.
-You'll be rewarded with a fabulous new accessory that will last you a lifetime!

 HELIX PIERCING AFTERCARE TIPS